Aleksandra Čvorović: Background

 Čvorović was born on 10 February 1976 in Banja Luka, Bosnia and Herzegovina (then part of Yugoslavia).
-She studied literature at the University of Banja Luka and obtained her masters in library studies at the University of Belgrade.
+She studied literature at the University of Banja Luka and obtained her master in library studies at the University of Belgrade.

 Career

 Čvorović has published poetry, short stories, and children's books, including the volumes "Magical Rose" and "Overcoming".
 She has also been included in anthologies such as "Banja Luka Manuscripts" and "Anthology of Serbian Poetry".
 Her works have been translated into English, German, Polish, Danish, Slovenian and Hungarian.
 Additionally, she has worked as a journalist, essayist, and editor-in-chief for literary journals such as Putevi, Književnik, Diwan, and Album.

 As a children's writer, she has visited kindergartens in Banja Luka to expose the preschoolers to literature.
 According to Čvorović, the visits are important because they are normally a child's first encounter with a writer.
 She has also authored several research papers on children's literature.

 In addition to her literary career, Čvorović has worked as a children's library coordinator, heading workshops in creative writing.
 She is employed by the National and University Library of the Republika Srpska, where she organizes cultural and educational activities.

 Čvorović has participated in various literature events and festivals in Bosnia and Herzegovina, Serbia, Montenegro, Slovenia, the Netherlands, and Denmark.
-From April 2018, she has been a member of the presidency of the Association of Writers of Bosnia and Herzegovina.
+Since April 2018, she has been a member of the presidency of the Association of Writers of Bosnia and Herzegovina.
 She also belongs to the Association of Writers of Republika Srpska.